Iromero385/deployReactApp/README.md

 # Anime Clicky Game

-<h2> Instruction </h2>
+## Introduction
+This project is created in React.
+Using components for the image containers.
+Utilize the state to keep track of shuffle images.

+## Instructions
 This is a memory game.
 Select an anime character tile and never pic the same one twice.
 Can you do all 12?

-<h2> Tech used </h2>
+## Tech used

-Used React to build front end.
-Created component to hold cards .
-Utilize state to keep track of clicked cards.
+* React
+* CSS
+* JSX

 <h2> Future Development </h2>